wmglab-duke/ascent/docs/source/S8-JSON-file-parameter-guide.md

             timesteps.
 Alternatively, the user can use the value “all” (String) to prompt the program to save the state variables at all segments (unmyelinated) and sections (myelinated).
 Required.

+       - `“end_ap_times”`:
+          - `“loc_min”`: The value (Double) tells the program at which location to save times at which V<sub>m</sub> passes the threshold voltage (defined below) with a positive slope.
+The value must be between 0 and 1, and less than the value for `“loc_max”`.
+Be certain not to record from the end section (i.e., 0) if it is passive.
+A value 0 corresponds to z=0, and a value of 1 corresponds to z=length of proximal domain.
+Required if this JSON object (which is optional) is included.

+          - `“loc_max”`: The value (Double) tells the program at which location to save times at which V<sub>m</sub> passes the threshold voltage (defined below) with a positive slope.
+The value must be between 0 and 1, and greater than the value for `“loc_min”`.
+Be certain not to record from the end section (i.e., 1) if it is passive.
+A value 0 corresponds to z=0, and a value of 1 corresponds to z=length of proximal domain.
+Required if this JSON object (which is optional) is included.

+          - `“threshold”`: The value (Double, units: mV) is the threshold value for V<sub>m</sub> to pass for an action potential to be detected.
+Required if this JSON object (which is optional) is included.

       - `“runtimes”`: The value (Boolean), if true, tells the program to save the NEURON runtime for either the finite amplitude or binary search for threshold simulation.
 If this key-value pair is omitted, the default behavior is False.

     `“protocol”`: